dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 ## Configuring NFS independent of SDC

-Starting from Container Storage Module 1.12.0, the CSI PowerFlex driver supports configuring NFS independent of SDC.
+Starting from Container Storage Modules 1.12.0, the CSI PowerFlex driver supports configuring NFS independent of SDC.
 This separation is helpful in scenarios where an SDC is not available in the cluster or additional network interfaces do not need to be deployed.

 To disable SDC deployment, update the values file and provide the interface names mapping for each of the nodes that are being used.